bucs445fall2025/project-team-rocket/sprints/ch9_sprint/sprint_notes.md

 • Posts with higher ratings appear first in the feed

 ### Completed Requirements

-• Got the basic user authentication working - students can sign up and log in
+• Implemented signup and login with secure password hashing and session management

-• Finished the post creation feature with all the required fields (title, description, company, link, tags)
+• Finished post creation with required fields (title, description, company, link, tags)

-• Built the home page that shows all posts in a scrollable list
+• Built the home feed showing all posts in a scrollable list

-• Voting system works - you can upvote/downvote posts and it prevents double voting
+• Implemented voting with double-vote prevention

-• Posts are sorted by vote score so popular ones show up first
+• Feed sorted so higher-rated posts appear first

-• Set up the database with all the models (User, Post, Comment, Vote, Report)

-• Admin panel is working for managing reports and posts

-• Comment system lets users add comments to posts

 ### Incomplete Requirements